mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 experiment with different transactions using different combinations of inputs and outputs.

-First of all you'll want to examine your balances.
+First of all, you'll want to examine your balances.
 Note that 'mmgen-tool listaddresses' shows only MMGen address balances; to view **all** balances, including your non-MMGen ones, use the 'mmgen-txcreate' command: